SBNSoftware/SBNSoftware.github.io/AnalysisInfrastructure/how-to-develop.md

 # Welcome to Add Features, Fix Bugs, or Otherwise Develop

 Need help?
-Not things not working?
-Contact: [Wes Ketchum and Joseph Zennamo](mailto:wketchum@fnal.gov,jaz8600@fnal.gov)
+Things not working?
+Contact: [Wes Ketchum, Joseph Zennamo, and Miquel Nebot-Guinot](mailto:wketchum@fnal.gov,jaz8600@fnal.gov,miquel.nebot@ed.ac.uk)

-First, thank you for taking the time to everyone maintain the health and vitality of our code!
+*First, thank you for taking the time to everyone maintain the health and vitality of our code!*

-Next, we will assume

 ## Development Philosophy

-In general, we suggest that you develop in a ["feature branch"](https://www.atlassian.com/git/tutorials/comparing-workflows/feature-branch-workflow) the lastest stable, built, and distributed release (link to release page and notes to be added.)
+In general, we suggest that you develop in a ["feature branch"](https://www.atlassian.com/git/tutorials/comparing-workflows/feature-branch-workflow) based on the lastest stable, built, and distributed release (_link to release page and notes to be added._)

 This model enables you to start your development from a well-defined starting point:
-1. The code should build
+1. The code should build out-of-the-box
-2. The CI-validation run after the release was distributed provides a basis for comparing your changes against
+2. The CI-validation for this release provides a basis for comparing any changes you make
-3. It allows reviews to have a clearly defined basis
+3. It allows reviewers to have a clearly defined starting point

 ## Finding The Release